Compiled Battlefield Building Guide

 When placing the Marro Hive, it is always placed on its 6-hex swamp water tile base.
 When placing the 6-hex swamp water tile base, you cannot create an overhang (no empty space can be under the base).
 The 6-hex base can only be placed on land tiles.

-Assembling a Palm Tree: To attach a canopy to a Palm Tree, insert the canopy into the top of the Palm Tree’s trunk.
-The two three-layer canopies attach to the 14 and 15 height Palm Trees.
-The four-layer canopy attaches to the 16 height Palm Tree.
+Assembling a Palm or Jungle Tree: To attach a canopy to a Palm or Jungle Tree, insert the canopy into the top of the Palm or Jungle Tree’s trunk.
+The two three-layer Palm canopies attach to the 14 and 15 height Palm Trees.
+The four-layer Palm canopy attaches to the 16 height Palm Tree.

-Building with Jungle Pieces: Each Jungle Piece in this set occupies one single hex space.
+Building with Jungle Pieces: Each Jungle Piece occupies one single hex space.
 Jungle Pieces may be placed adjacent to tiles or on top of tiles.
 When placed, a Jungle Piece must have two or more of its six connecting faces attached to other hex tiles.
 For example, a Palm Tree may attach to a Swamp Water tile, a Sand tile, and another Jungle Piece.
-See Examples 14 and 15.
+See Examples 15 and 16.

 EXAMPLE 15EXAMPLE 15: Connecting Faces